You’ve heard about the enormous budget, you know the stars, you’ve seen the gold lamé. Let’s do this!

 While Cleopatra gets it on with an asp.

 Geezuz, that was four hours and a lot of lurex!
 And I only focused on Elizabeth Taylor’s record-setting 65 costumes.
-You can click on most of these pix to enlarge them and get all the super-shiny details.
+You can click on some of these pix to enlarge them and get all the super-shiny details.

 Have you managed to make it all the way through Cleopatra?
 What did you think?